-- Be prepared for Power Outages During Cold Weather .
+- Take other preparations for Power Outages During Cold Weather .

 - Have sufficient heating fuel, as regular sources may be cut off.
-Have emergency heating equipment and fuel (a gas fireplace, wood burning stove or fireplace) so you can keep at least one room livable.
+Have the option of emergency heating equipment and fuel (a gas fireplace, wood burning stove or fireplace) so you can safely keep at least one room livable.
 Be sure the room is well ventilated.

 - Make sure your home is properly insulated.
 Caulk and weather-strip doors and windows to keep cold air out.